dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 ======================================

 Many real-world problems include constraints.
-For example, you might have a :std:doc:`map-coloring problem <oceandocs:examples/map_dqm>` that constrains adjacent states to select different colors or a delivery problem with constraints on the weights different vehicles can transport.
+For example, you might have a :ref:`map-coloring problem <opt_example_dqm_map>` that constrains adjacent states to select different colors or a delivery problem with constraints on the weights different vehicles can transport.

-One standard approach of several that converts a :std:doc:`constraint satisfaction problem (CSP) <oceandocs:concepts/csp>` into a QUBO uses a conflict graph.
+One standard approach of several that converts a :ref:`constraint satisfaction problem (CSP) <concept_constraint_satisfaction_problem>` into a QUBO uses a conflict graph.
 Mathematically, given a set of constraints :math:`\mathcal{C} = \{C_\alpha(\vc{x}_\alpha)\}_{\alpha=1}^{|\mathcal{C}|}`, this reformulation seeks a solution :math:`\vc{x}` that satisfies all